putonti/LactoCompare/README.md

 * Each spacer sequence listed on a new line following the header

 ## calculate_SNP.py
 Code used to parse fasta-format alignment file to compute SNP%.
+Assumes pair-wise alignment file.